OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/data-factory/data-factory-map-columns.md

 }
 ```

-<span data-ttu-id="11a01-117">In dit voorbeeld wordt de uitvoertabel heeft een structuur en deze verwijst naar een blob in Azure blob storage.</span><span class="sxs-lookup"><span data-stu-id="11a01-117">In this sample, the output table has a structure and it points to a blob in an Azure blob storage.</span></span>
+<span data-ttu-id="44278-117">In dit voorbeeld Hallo uitvoertabel een structuur is en of deze tooa blob in Azure blob storage verwijst.</span><span class="sxs-lookup"><span data-stu-id="44278-117">In this sample, hello output table has a structure and it points tooa blob in an Azure blob storage.</span></span>

 ```json
 {